cozy/americano/README.md

         get: comments.all
 ```

-## Directory structure
+## Final thoughts

+You're done!
+Just run `coffee server.coffee` and you have your configured
+Express web server up and running!

-This is how your single-page app look like with Americano:
+By the way this is how your single-page app looks like with Americano:

     your-blog/